 Carlson & Blakeman, LLP can meet with you during a complimentary consultation to discuss which type of visa applies in your specific situation.
 We can also assist you in beginning the process of filing a petition or applying for a visa.
-We encourage you to reach out to our team today to request an appointment for a free consultation.
+We encourage you to reach out to our team today to request an appointment for a consultation.

 Helping You Achieve Your Employment Immigration Goals

 Our firm handles all types of business immigration matters, including obtaining various types of business and employment visas, as well as requesting hearings to appeal denied visas.
 Our attorneys understand the law and how to navigate the system.
 We are prepared to handle all of the details—from gathering necessary paperwork and properly submitting documents to meeting all applicable deadlines and preparing for USCIS interviews (if necessary)—for your peace of mind.
 While you are not required by law to hire an immigration attorney to obtain a business visa, having an experienced legal team by your side can make an enormous difference in the outcome of your case.